Popular Posts

 The Life Struggle of Yamout

-"I'd like to first talk about your conversion, " I told Mohammad as he, Hisham, Richter and I sat in a church pew. " And then about your family and something about your work with refugees. "
+"I'd like to first talk about your conversion " I told Mohammad "and then about your family and something about your work with refugees. "

 "Of course," he replied. " But make sure you don't use my last name.
 When I gave up my Muslim faith for the Christian faith, I was put on a terrorist assassination list. " [ I honored his request until this death ]